Austin Construction Accident Lawyers

-We know we cannot go back and erase these catastrophic accidents from happening in the first place, but we can seek the answers and accountability their victims deserve.
+We know we cannot go back and stop construction accidents from happening, but we can seek the answers and justice their victims deserve.
 Call us today to see how we can help you.

 September 12, 2020 Crane Accident in Austin, TX

 On the morning of September 12, 2020, two cranes collided and became entangled at a construction site just east of I-35 in Austin.
 At least 20 people were injured, and 16 were taken to nearby hospitals.
 All who were injured were construction workers, attempting to flee the area.
 Incidents like this crane accident are evidence of how quickly a construction site accident can endanger the safety of every person in the area.
 These workers were lucky to escape with their lives, but they may experience serious and lasting injuries.

 The Bureau of Labor Statistics reports that around 44 crane-related deaths occur on average every year.
 More than half of all crane accidents occur in construction or manufacturing, where crane use is most common.
 In virtually every investigation, crane accidents are attributed to negligence, which means they’re preventable.